mcollina/async-cache-dedupe/README.md

 * `onHit`: a function that is called every time there is a hit in the cache.
 * `onMiss`: a function that is called every time the result is not in the cache.
 * `storage`: the storage to use, same as above.
 It's possible to specify different storages for each defined function for fine-tuning.
+* `transformer`: the transformer to used to serialize and deserialize the cache entries.
+It's possible to specify different transformers for each defined function for fine-tuning.
 * `references`: sync or async function to generate references, it receives `(args, key, result)` from the defined function call and must return an array of strings or falsy; see [invalidation](#invalidation) to know how to use them.

   Example 1